nousantx/tenoxui-website/CONTRIBUTING.md

 2. Ensure your code adheres to our [coding standards](#coding-standards) and follows the existing style.
 3. Make sure to write clear, concise commit messages.
 4. Test your changes thoroughly, including running any existing tests.
+5. Make sure the code is `running` and `built` successfully.
+6. If there an error, please re-evaluate the code.
-5. Submit a pull request (PR) to the `main` branch and provide a detailed description of your changes.
+7. Submit a pull request (PR) to the `main` branch and provide a detailed description of your changes.

 ### Pull Request Guidelines